/

 The 'Epic Universe' Synergy

 Harry Potter is a "Four Quadrant" IP.
 It appeals to men, women, under 25s, and over 25s.
 By having a new season release every 18 months for a decade, HBO creates a "lock-in" effect for families.
-Parents will not cancel the service because their children are re-watching Season 1 while waiting for Season 2.
+Parents won't cancel the service because their children are re-watching Season 1 while waiting for Season 2.

 The Math: If this show retains just 5 million subscribers who would have otherwise cancelled, that is roughly $900 Million in saved revenue annually.
 The show pays for itself not by adding new subscribers, but by keeping existing ones.